JetBrains/teamcity-s3-artifact-storage-plugin/readme.txt

 - provide an optional name for your storage
 - select an AWS region
 - provide your AWS Security Credentials
-- specify an existing S3 bucker to store artifacts
+- specify an existing S3 bucket to store artifacts
-- save your settings.
+- save your settings

-- The configured S3 storage will appear on the Artifacts storage page.
+The configured S3 storage will appear on the Artifacts storage page.
 Make it active using the corresponding link.

 Now the artifacts of this project, its subprojects and build configurations will be stored in the configured storage.